-Hydropower Strategic Plan actions to be pursued in FY 2022 include continued integration of technological innovation into Reclamation's hydropower program, including ongoing Hydropower Efficiency Research Systems work, delivering operational efficiencies at Reclamation hydropower facilities, leveraging modern computing hardware and algorithms; and the ongoing development and validation of automated power data collection and archiving systems and complementary efforts, allowing Reclamation to perform fleet-wide data analytics to better assess equipment condition and maintenance needs.
+Hydropower Strategic Plan actions to be pursued in FY 2023 include continued integration of technological innovation into Reclamation's hydropower program, including ongoing Hydropower Efficiency Research Systems work, delivering operational efficiencies at Reclamation hydropower facilities, leveraging modern computing hardware and algorithms; and the ongoing development and validation of automated power data collection and archiving systems and complementary efforts, allowing Reclamation to perform fleet-wide data analytics to better assess equipment condition and maintenance needs.
 Complementary efforts include partnerships with industry workgroups offering best practices and data analytic services; and development of internal resources and tools to perform data analytics and disseminate and implement findings.
 Systems are designed to achieve operational efficiencies and reduce program costs.
-More broadly, this effort will allow Reclamation to transition towards a more cost-effective, reliability-centered maintenance strategy focusing on predictive, conditionbased maintenance practices supporting long-term asset management.
-Other activities include: policy development, oversight, and support services facilitating non-Federal hydropower development on Reclamation Projects through Lease of Power Privilege and Federal Energy Regulatory Commission (FERC) licensing; and implementation of power rate reduction strategies (e.g., achieving supply and demand-side efficiencies and ensuring appropriate cost allocations, rate setting, and repayment) to maximize the value of Reclamation hydropower to our customers.
+More broadly, this effort will allow Reclamation to transition towards a more cost-effective, reliability-centered maintenance strategy focusing on predictive, condition-based maintenance practices supporting long-term asset management.
+Other activities include policy development, oversight, and support services facilitating non-Federal hydropower development on Reclamation Projects through Lease of Power Privilege and Federal Energy Regulatory Commission (FERC) licensing.
 Funding will also support Tribes in the development of untapped energy potential to better manage water resources.
 These activities will be pursued in coordination with Hydropower Memorandum of Understanding (MOU) partners, the Department of Energy and U.S. Army Corps of Engineers.